Viking and Tauck River Cruise Comparison (UDPATED 2026) — By Travelers John & Sandra Nowlan Who Sampled Both

 Tauck — There's a small hair salon, plunge pool, fitness center and bikes for passenger use

-What’s the Difference in Price?
+What's The Difference In Price?

-Viking — Basic fares for our 11-night City Lights Viking cruise land combo start at $2,999 USD per person
+Viking — Basic fares for our 11-night City Lights Viking cruise land combo start at $2,899 USD per person

 We're able to share the comparison above because of our recent trips with both Viking and Tauck.

-To read more about Viking, we recently reviewed an 11-night Viking river cruise and land tour combo on the 190-pax Idi for QuirkyCruise.
+To read more about Viking, we reviewed an 11-night Viking river cruise and land tour combo on the 190-pax Idi for QuirkyCruise.

 At the end of the day, it depends what's important to you.